 “Before we turn to the wolves, a word about “perseverance” […] McIntyre has dedicated himself to this project with a passion that borders on the obsessive.”

 When the alpha male of the second introduced pack, the Rose Creek Pack, is illegally killed, wolf 8 is accepted by the alpha female as the new alpha male and adopts her children, which includes wolf 21.
 A third pack, the Druid Peak Pack, is introduced in 1996 and from here on the web of players around 8 increases sharply.
 When both Druid males are illegally shot, 21 leaves his pack and joins the Druids as their new alpha male.
 Though 21 seems smitten with one of the three Druid females, 42, the pack’s alpha female, 40, is a tyrannical ruler who is no stranger to killing rival wolves or preventing her sisters from breeding.
-21’s story will be told in the second book of the trilogy, The Reign of Wolf 21, but the relationship between 8 and 21, and what the adopted son seems to have learned from his stepfather, is notable.
+21’s story is told in the second book of the trilogy, The Reign of Wolf 21, but the relationship between 8 and 21, and what the adopted son seems to have learned from his stepfather, is notable.
 The inevitable showdown between the two packs at the end of the book is nothing short of hair-raising.

 These three packs go on to have several generations of pups, and other packs also come into existence as some yearlings set out on their own.
 The tangle of place names and numbered wolves, combined with McIntyre’s numerous descriptions of episodes of wolves interacting, meant that the book did start to wear on me a bit midway through as I tried to keep track of who was doing what, where, and with whom or to whom.
 The book opens with a map and three partial family trees, and I found myself referring to these frequently.
 Still, I feel this book could have benefited from some more infographics, drawings, or photos with each chapter (McIntyre’s colleagues have collected family tree data and made it publicly available).
 The plate section only shows wolf 8 in two group photos taken from some distance, one in which he is partially behind a tree.
 I am not even sure that the jacket, credited as “photograph of a gray wolf by Jim Cumming”, shows wolf 8.
 Early on, McIntyre mentions having stopped taking cameras into the field to focus solely on observations with a spotting scope.